moinkhanif/restaurantPage/README.md

 - Famous Korean dish menu.

-- About Us page fore more information.
+- About Us page for more information.

 - Contact page.

+## Potential Future Features

+  - Responsive Design
+  - Use of a food menu api
+  - More content

 ## Technologies Used